jaskaran1/ComputerGraphics/README.md

 ComputerGraphics
 ================

-Programming Assignments of Computer Graphics course at IIT Ropar
+Programming Assignments of Introduction to Computer Graphics course at IIT Ropar.